bo-er/bo-er.github.io/_posts/2023-01-12-goto Can Be Useful.md

 ### nonlocal goto is used by the standard GO library

-In the Go standard library "json", encodeState's method marshal recovers from a jsonError panic.
+In the Go standard library "json," encodeState's method marshal recovers from a jsonError panic.
 This panic is not fabricated to stop the program; it intends to break out of nested loops of marshaling different fields.

 ```GO
 	// jsonError is an error wrapper type for internal use only.